1jour1vin

 About the estate:

 Since 1985, the estate has gone from strength to strength under the leadership of Anthony Barton and his daughter Lilian.
-These successes have turned into triumphs, as Léoville Barton has consistently ranked among the top Bordeaux grands crus since 1998.
-Aside from an obvious passion for a job well done, the secret to this success lies in the advanced age of this historic vineyard, which yields ripe, concentrated grapes.
-More full-bodied and fruity as a primeur than Léoville Las Cases or Léoville Poyferré, Baron enchants with its richness, its supreme balance—which it owes to its terroir—as well as a profound natural expression.
-More open as a young wine, it often goes through a phase of austerity before gradually taking on its final form; as it ages, it then unfolds one of the most complex and elegant bouquets in the Médoc.
-Furthermore, given its quality and consistent performance, prices remain very affordable.
+These successes have turned into triumphs, as Léoville Barton has consistently ranked among the very best Bordeaux grands crus since 1998.
+Aside from an obvious passion for a job well done, the secret to this success lies in the advanced age of this historic vineyard, which yields ripe and concentrated grapes.
+More full-bodied and fruity as a primeur than Léoville Las Cases or Léoville Poyferré, Baron enchants with its richness, its supreme balance—which it owes to its terroir—and a deeply natural expression.
+More open when first released, the wine often goes through a phase of austerity before gradually taking on its final form; as it ages, it then unfolds one of the most complex and elegant bouquets in the Médoc.
+Furthermore, given its quality and consistent performance, its prices remain very affordable.

 Jeb Dunnuck